 Track lighting can originate at any 120V ceiling-mounted electrical box.
 Usually, this box is located at the center of the room.
 If you'd like the track here, the track will run outward from the box in 4-, 6- or 8-foot sections of track, as you choose.

 You may want to light up a different area of the room, such as above a kitchen countertop.
 In this case, the track will originate at the center ceiling box.
 One section of track will run to the area you want to illuminate.
 At the end of the track will be either a T-adapter coupler (to branch out in two different directions), a right-angle coupler (to branch out in one direction), or a blank off-end cap (if no other track piece is being added to the original piece of track).

 Track heads drop 4 to 6 inches below the height of the ceiling.
 So, be careful when installing tracks over aisles and walkways with ceilings lower than 8 feet.
-Track lighting should not be installed on ceilings of 7 feet or less.
+It's probably not a good idea to install it at all on ceilings of 7 feet or less.